Flawless Customer Data Orchestration: A Marketer’s Guide

 - Action—Send emails with coupons to a customer segment matching the initial observation

 To close the loop, once an action is taken, you can track purchasing patterns and report on results.
-Some Customer Data Platforms (CDPs), such as Treasure Data’s, can even do real-time interaction management and orchestration, which makes it possible to market to people while they’re shopping, or even to gamify shopping, as some Japanese malls have done.
+Some Customer Data Platforms (CDPs), such as Treasure Data’s, can even do real-time interaction management and orchestration, which makes it possible to market to people while they’re shopping, or even to gamify shopping, as some customers have done.

 Why Does Data Orchestration Matter?

 Most marketers have at least a piece of the data orchestration process in place—they’re collecting data and analyzing it automatically, but often, they aren’t able to automatically trigger actions that execute on other martech platforms.
 Speed, accuracy, and efficiency all suffer in such a siloed environment.
-Here are four big reasons why brands should integrate customer data orchestration into their marketing plans and infrastructure.
+Here are four big reasons why brands should integrate customer data orchestration into their marketing plans and infrastructure via a CDP customer database.

 1. The Buyer Journey is Omnichannel

 Consumers interact with brands through multiple channels.
 For instance, a buyer goes on social media and visits a brand’s page.
 Another link leads them to a website.
 After a few days, they visit the company’s physical store.
 The same customer might also sign up for an e-newsletter, leave items in an online shopping basket, and talk to an agent over the phone.

 All together, these touchpoints generate a great deal of data.
 When a company has the means to stitch the data together, create a single customer view and act quickly and automatically on insights, it can engage in the right way, even within a narrow window of opportunity.

 2. Customers Demand Personalization